romin771/RomIn---Test-Api-with-Postman/README.md

 * Click on the fifth request from the collection `GET - Students by Location`.
 * Click the `Send` button.
   * Now you should see only the friends who lives in Iran and their Location is equal to  `IR`.
+  * We can provide our desirable location either by adding query after base url or in `params` section.

 <img src="https://github.com/romin771/RomIn---Test-Api-with-Postman/blob/master/readme-assets/R8.png" />

-* Create a test that checks that the status code is `200`.
+* Create a test to checks that the status code is `200`.
 * Create a test to checks that all returned friends have a location of `IR`.

 ### Solution